shellywhen/CNN-drawing-segmentation/README.md

     ]
 }
 ```

-To implement the CNN model, we will utilize the Tensorflow and Keras packages.
-They are well-suited for individuals new to machine learning.
-For detailed information, please consult the official documentation or refer to an example.

-We will also take advantage of a pre-trained model (a machine learning model that has been trained on a large dataset to perform specific tasks) -- the well-known ResNet.
-Using a pretrained model instead of training one from scratch is like having a seasoned chef prepare the base of your dish, rather than starting to cook without any prior kitchen experience.
-It has encapsulated rich knowledge from a general dataset of natural images in its parameters.
-We will use our unique dataset to combat its limited understanding of children's amateur drawings.
-To achieve this, we need to modify the model architecture to fit in our object detection task, while freezing its weights.

-In this programming assignment, we will follow three procedures.

 To implement the CNN model, we will utilize the `Tensorflow` and `Keras` packages.
 They are well-suited for individuals new to machine learning.
 For detailed information, please consult the official [documentation](https://www.tensorflow.org/api_docs/python/tf) or refer to an [example](https://www.tensorflow.org/hub/tutorials/object_detection).